Where can I plan a trip to?

-If you’ve booked a trip under our 45-day flexibility promise, you can postpone your trip to a date in the future and we won’t charge you any amendment fees to do so.
-You will, however, be responsible for any changes in cost, for example due to a change in seasonality, your accommodation choices or routing, or year-on-year increases.
+If you’ve booked a trip under our flexibility promise, you can postpone your trip before your final balance is due to a date in the future and we won’t charge you any amendment fees to do so.
+You will, however, be responsible for any changes in cost, for example due to year-on-year increases, a change in seasonality, your accommodation choices or routing, or year-on-year increases.

-If you wish to cancel now, we can organise that for you.
-The charges that would be applied are dependent both on your ability to travel based on the advice of the Foreign Commonwealth Office and on our terms and conditions.
+If you wish to cancel before your final balance is due, we can organise that for you.
+The charges that would be applied are dependent both on your ability to travel based on the advice of the Foreign, Commonwealth and Development Office and on our terms and conditions.

 I’m travelling in the future, but have lost confidence in the destination, can I change destination?

-We’re happy to accommodate this, but would have to pass on the cancellation charges we incur on your original booking.
-We’ll then issue you with a credit for the remaining amount for you to spend on an alternative trip.
-Please be aware that there may be additional costs associated with switching to a different country based on a number of factors, such as availability, seasonality, the general cost of visiting your new destination, etc.
+We’re happy to accommodate this but would have to pass on the cancellation charges we incur on your original booking.
+Please be aware that there may be additional costs associated with switching to a different country based on a number of factors, such as availability, seasonality, or the general cost of visiting your new destination.

-What about testing?
+What about Covid-19 testing?
 How long before travelling should I get tested?
-What recognised clinics should I go through?
+Which recognised clinics should I go through?

 The timing of the test and proof required varies by country, so it’s important to check the specific requirements for your trip before you travel.
-You’ll find many private facilities in the UK now offer testing services specifically designed for travellers, providing a quick turnaround time and a certificate that’s acceptable to overseas authorities and airlines.
-We’ve researched these and have identified a selection of providers that offer a comprehensive range of testing options.
-You can find a list of our suggestions here.
+Many private facilities in the UK now offer testing services specifically designed for travellers, providing a quick turnaround time and a certificate that’s acceptable to overseas authorities and airlines.
+Please refer to our testing pages for more information.

-What if I need to arrange a test in my destination before returning home in order to satisfy the entry requirements in my home country?
+What if I need to arrange a test in my destination before returning home to satisfy the entry requirements in my home country?

 What if I need to provide evidence of vaccination?

-What happens to my booking if I fail a Covid-19 test?
+What happens to my booking if I fail a test prior to travel?

-A number of travel insurance companies now provide cover for this eventuality, as well as cover should you contract Covid-19 whilst abroad.
-You can read our travel insurance advice and which companies we recommend during the coronavirus pandemic here.
+A number of travel insurance companies now provide cover for this eventuality, as well as cover should you contract Covid-19 while abroad.
+Our travel insurance advice tells you which companies we recommend during the coronavirus pandemic.
 These are only suggestions, though, and you should speak to insurance providers directly about your personal requirements.